DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Abstract

 \section{Abstract}

-\justifying Most end-to-end autonomous driving methods rely on imitation learning from single expert demonstrations, often leading to conservative and homogeneous behaviors that limit generalization in complex real-world scenarios.
-In this work, we propose \textbf{DIVER}, an end-to-end driving framework that integrates reinforcement learning with diffusion-based generation to produce diverse and feasible trajectories.
-At the core of DIVER lies a reinforced diffusion-based generation mechanism.
-First, the model conditions on map elements and surrounding agents to generate multiple reference trajectories from a single ground-truth trajectory, alleviating the limitations of imitation learning that arise from relying solely on single expert demonstrations.
-Second, reinforcement learning is employed to guide the diffusion process, where reward-based supervision enforces safety and diversity constraints on the generated trajectories, thereby enhancing their practicality and generalization capability.
-Furthermore, to address the limitations of L2-based open-loop metrics in capturing trajectory diversity, we propose a novel \textbf{Diversity metric} to evaluate the diversity of multi-mode predictions.
+\justifying Existing end-to-end autonomous driving (E2E-AD) methods predominantly rely on single expert demonstration through imitation learning, often leading to conservative and homogeneous driving behaviors that struggle to generalize to complex real-world scenarios.
+In this work, we propose \textbf{DIVER}, a novel E2E-AD framework that combines diffusion-based multi-mode trajectory generation with reinforcement learning to produce diverse, safe, and goal-directed trajectories.
+First, the model conditions on map elements and surrounding agents to generate multiple reference trajectories from each ground-truth reference trajectory that overcome the inherent limitations of single-mode imitation.
+Second, we treat the diffusion process as a stochastic policy and employ Group Relative Policy Optimization (GPRO) objectives to guide the diffusion process.
+By optimizing trajectory-level rewards for both diversity and safety, GRPO directly mitigates mode collapse and enhances collision avoidance, encouraging exploration beyond expert demonstrations and ensuring physically plausible plans.
+Furthermore, to address the limitations of L2-based open-loop metrics in capturing trajectory diversity, we propose a novel trajectory diversity metric to evaluate the diversity of multi-mode predictions.
 Extensive experiments on the closed-loop NAVSIM and Bench2Drive benchmarks, as well as the open-loop nuScenes dataset, demonstrate that DIVER significantly improves trajectory diversity, effectively addressing the mode collapse problem inherent in imitation learning.
+The source code is available at \url{https://github.com/adept-thu/diver}.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{